AmalAlqadhibi/Restaurant-Reviews/README.md

 https://github.com/AmalAlqadhibi/Restaurant-Reviews
 2. Under the repository name, click Clone or download.
 3. Choose Download ZIP the unZIP the file.
-4. Open the jasmine/spec/feedreader.js file to start editing the test suites.
+4. Open the index.html file file.

 ## Clone the repository
 1. On GitHub, navigate to the main page of the repository.The URL for repository https://github.com/AmalAlqadhibi/Restaurant-Reviews